Urbanization: Health and social effects

 In the developing world, urbanization does not translate into a significant increase in life expectancy.
 Rapid urbanization has led to increased mortality from non-communicable diseases associated with lifestyle, including cancer and heart disease.
 Differences in mortality from contagious diseases vary depending on the particular disease and location.

 Urban health levels are on average better in comparison to rural areas.
 However, residents in poor urban areas such as slums and informal settlements suffer "disproportionately from disease, injury, premature death, and the combination of ill-health and poverty entrenches disadvantage over time."
 Many of the urban poor have difficulty accessing health services due to their inability to pay for them; so they resort to less qualified and unregulated providers.

 While urbanization is associated with improvements in public hygiene, sanitation and access to health care, it also entails changes in occupational, dietary, and exercise patterns.
 It can have mixed effects on health patterns, alleviating some problems, and accentuating others.

 Nutrition

+Traditionally, rural populations have tended to eat plant-based diets rich in grains, fruits and vegetables, and with low fat content.
+However, rural people migrating to urban areas often shift towards diets that rely more on processed foods characterized by a higher content of meat, sugars, refined grains and fats.
+Urban residents typically have reduced time available for at-home food preparation combined with increased disposable income, facilitating access to convenience foods and ready-to-eat meals.

 One such effect is the formation of food deserts.
 Nearly 23.5 million people in the United States lack access to supermarkets within one mile of their home.
 Several studies suggest that long distances to a grocery store are associated with higher rates of obesity and other health disparities.